Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/README.md

 ## Rules Engine

-This Mobile Core contains a rule engine that interprets all tracking, PII, Signals, _Request Content_, and extension-specific events for the SDK.
+Mobile Core contains a rule engine that interprets all tracking, PII, Signals, _Request Content_, and extension-specific events for the SDK.
 Users can create rules, which when matched, trigger a _Response Content_ event for the listening extension to handle the associated consequence\(s\).

 For more information, see [Rules Engine](rules-engine/).

 ## Signals

-Signals allow you to send data third party endpoints via GET and POST requests.
+The Signals extension allows you to send data third-party endpoints via GET and POST requests.
 Signals are configured via Rules in Launch.

 For more information, see [Signals](signals/).